Bioconductor/BiocWorkshops/Lawrence_GenomicRanges.knit.md

 ## GRanges object with 2 ranges and 0 metadata columns:
 ##       seqnames    ranges strand
 ##          <Rle> <IRanges>  <Rle>
-##   [1]     chr2       113      +
+##   [1]     chr2   125-133      +
-##   [2]     chr3   110-120      -
+##   [2]     chr3   170-190      -
 ##   -------
-##   seqinfo: 3 sequences from an unspecified genome
+##   seqinfo: 455 sequences (1 circular) from hg38 genome
 ```

-Related methods are available when the structure of the
+Related functions are available when the structure of the
 *GRanges* objects are 'parallel' to one another, i.e., element
 1 of object 1 is related to element 1 of object 2, and so on.
 These
 operations all begin with a `p`, which is short for
 parallel.
-The methods then perform element-wise, e.g., the union of
+The functions then perform element-wise, e.g., the union of
 element 1 of object 1 with element 1 of object 2, etc. A requirement
 for these operations is that the number of elements in each
 *GRanges* object is the same, and that both of the objects have